ocaml-flambda/flambda-backend/jane/doc/extensions/_01-tutorials/01-intro-to-parallelism-part-1.md

 unpredictable number of those changes.
 The only way to stop _that_ is to use something more sophisticated like a lock over the whole tree, which grants a function `uncontended` access while the lock is held (which is safe because of course only one domain can hold the lock).
-That's what the capsule API is for, but it's beyond the scope of this tutorial.
+See the [capsule API] for details.

+[capsule API]: ../_04-parallelism/02-capsules

 The good news is that data-race freedom guarantees that even buggy programs can be reasoned about intuitively.
 See [Why are data races bad?].